rka97/Maleeka/readme.md

 ## Segmentation
 According to Yasser M. Alginahi's A survey on Arabic character segmentation, techniques for segmenting Arabic words into characters generally fall into the following categories:
 1. Histogram-based Methods
 Old, but seems to be very good for fixed fonts without overlapping characters (the font we have has some of those).
-TODO.
+TRIED.
+DOESN'T WORK WELL.
 2. Contour Tracing
 Also old, but seem good.
 TODO.
 3. Thinning